-Found 50 - 60 results of 79 programs matching keyword " live music"
+Found 50 - 60 results of 80 programs matching keyword " live music"

+An introduction to how to make your own simple speaker, which transmits sound from a radio or MP3 player and demonstrates the principles of electromagnetism and vibration.
 A detailed demonstration of how to make a cup speaker, including a discussion of materials needed.
 The science behind the Cup Speaker activity, including how electromagnets work, and how in this activity the magnet pushes the bottom of a cup back and forth, vibrating the air and creating sound.
 Meet some of the notable artists featured in the Speaking of Music Rewind preview: Brian Eno, Sarah Hopkins, Trimpin, Pamela Z, John Cage, Philip Glass, and Laurie Anderson.

 Terje Isungset is one of Europe's most accomplished and innovative percussionists.
 With over two decades experience in jazz and Scandinavian music his work travels far beyond traditional boundaries.
 He's become more like a cross between a sound artist and a shaman.
 Isungset crafts his own instruments from natural elements found in Norway such as arctic birch, granite, slate, and even ice.
 An introduction to the bee hummer, a simple musical instrument that sounds like a swarm of buzzing bees when you spin it around.
 A detailed demonstration of how to make the bee hummer, including a discussion of materials needed, troubleshooting tips if your hummer isn't humming well, and a demonstration of how the instrument should be played.
 The science behind this simple musical instrument, including the concepts of sound, vibration, and amplification.
 An introduction to the cuica (pronounced KWEE-kah), a small friction drum used in Brazil's Carnival parade.
 A detailed demonstration of how to make this small friction drum, including a discussion of materials needed and how different kinds of materials make for cuicas that produce different sounds.
-The science behind this musical instrument, including the concepts of sound, vibration, resonance, and amplification.